rav009/PhraseExtract/README.md

 `python phrase_mapper.py -l 3` stands for generate the phrases contain less than or equal to 3 words.
 `python phrase_reducer.py -t 2000 -c` stands the threshold of frequency of phrase is 2000 and also output the ID number of each passage(assume the ID and the content is split by '|').

+- The zip file is the Kettle ETL project and the SSAS project.